Matthew 8

-Matthew 8 is the eighth chapter of the Gospel of Matthew in the New Testament and continues the narrative about Jesus' ministry in Galilee previously described in Matthew 4:23–25.
+Matthew 8 is the eighth chapter of the Gospel of Matthew in the New Testament and continues the narrative about Jesus's ministry in Galilee previously described in Matthew 4:23–25.
 It follows on from the Sermon on the Mount, noting in its opening verse that Jesus had come down from the mountain where he had been teaching.
-There is a renewed focus in this chapter on Jesus' ministry of healing.
+There is a renewed focus in this chapter on Jesus's ministry of healing.

 Text

 The original text was written in Koine Greek.
 This chapter is divided into 34 verses.

 Textual witnesses

 Some early manuscripts containing the text of this chapter are: